 “The Army contends that the average unit production cost for the GCV will be between $9 million and $10.5 million and the average unit production cost (including spare parts) will be between $11 million and $13 million.
 The Pentagon’s Office of Cost Assessment and Program Evaluation (CAPE) estimates that the average unit production cost will be in the $16 million to $17 million range.
 If the CAPE’s cost estimate proves to be accurate, the Army would need an additional $7.2 billion to acquire 1,800 GCVs.”

 The administration’s Jan.
 26 budget briefing not only introduced a new Asia-Pacific strategic focus , CRS notes, but also delayed the GCV program for a year due to a contractor program contract award protest.

-“While some might consider this a setback, it can also be viewed as an endorsement of the GCV program by the Department of Defense ,” CRS says.
+“While some might consider this a setback, it can also be viewed as an endorsement of the GCV program by the,” CRS says.

 The fiscal 2013 budget request for the GCV is $639.874 million for Research, Development, Test and Evaluation, reflecting a one-year delay in the program and a $1.7 billion program cut, CRS notes.

 The Army reissued a request for proposals for the GCV on Nov.
 30, 2010, and planned to begin fielding the GCV by 2015-17.
 In August 2011, the Army awarded two technology development contracts: $439.7 million to the-led team and $449.9 million to the - team.